logzio/documentation/docs/shipping/Code/node-js.md

 // test_histogram_avg{environment: 'prod'} 25.0
 ```

-#### Run your application
+#### View your metrics

 Run your application to start sending metrics to Logz.io.

-#### Check Logz.io for your metrics

-Give your metrics some time to get from your system to ours, and then open [Metrics dashboard](https://app.logz.io/#/dashboard/metrics/discover?).
+Give the data some time to ingest and then check your [Metrics dashboard](https://app.logz.io/#/dashboard/metrics/discover?).

-{@include: ../../_include/metric-shipping/custom-dashboard.html} Install the pre-built dashboard to enhance the observability of your metrics.
+{@include: ../../_include/metric-shipping/custom-dashboard.html} Install the pre-built dashboard for enhanced observability.

 <!-- logzio-inject:install:grafana:dashboards ids=["2zAdXztEedvoRJzWTR2dY0"] -->

 {@include: ../../_include/metric-shipping/generic-dashboard.html}

 ## Traces

-Deploy this integration to enable automatic instrumentation of your Node.js application using OpenTelemetry.

-### Manual configuration
+### Auto-instrument Node.js and Send Traces to Logz.io

 This integration includes: